 El Salvador outperforms negative fiscal expectations predicted by credit rating agencies.

-El Salvador announced sovereign bond buyback before September 15.
+- El Salvador announced a sovereign bond buyback before September 15.

-In a context where the world economy is facing significant obstacles, things seem to be going well in El Salvador, at least as far as the fiscal deficit is concerned, without giving up on its open arms policy to bitcoin (BTC).
+El Salvador Reduces Fiscal Deficit.
+In a context where the world economy is facing significant obstacles, things seem to be going well in El Salvador, at least as far as the fiscal deficit is concerned, without giving up on its open arms policy to Bitcoin (BTC).

 The Central American nation presents a “near-term fiscal outlook that continues to improve,” said JPMorgan economist Steven Palacio, a clear sign that El Salvador will be able to “meet its financing needs at least until 2024,” the specialist explained to Reuters.

 Palacio considers that the fiscal management by the Salvadoran government has been “outstanding and continued until June.”
 However, this could not be viable after 2024.